idleberg/web-porridge/README.md

 ### Browser

-It's recommended to bundle the library with your script, but you can also use the `dist`-files or load them from a CDN.
+It's recommended to import the library in your code, but you can also use the `dist`-files or load them from a CDN.

 <details>
 <summary><strong>Example</strong></summary>